Celebrating Service Stories

 What Changed in What We Couldn’t Fix

 Ryan Dreier serves as the volunteer coordinator at The Salvation Army.
-He is originally from Northeast Wisconsin and is a self-proclaimed “Banther” having graduated from UW-Madison and having recently earned a Masters of Library Science from UW-Milwaukee.
+He is originally from Northeast Wisconsin and is a self-proclaimed “Badger” having graduated from University of Wisconsin Madison and having recently earned a Masters of Library Science from University of Wisconsin Milwaukee.
 He has been employed at The Salvation Army since 2010 where he connects our students to a variety of service opportunities.

 Samantha Lensmire ‘15 is a senior majoring in elementary education and minoring in Spanish and English as a second language.
 She is originally from Mishicot, Wis.
 Samantha and her four roommates have volunteered at Freedom House for two years helping with child care – their first year through the Michels Hall Service Program and this year, in a Residential Education and Housing theme house.